Planning a trip to Chanshal Pass in Pabbar Valley? This travel guide is all you need!

-At 3,700m above the sea level, Chanshal Pass is just as high as Rohtang Pass is (3,900m above sea level) and remains snow-covered most of the time of the year.
+At 3,700m above the sea level, Chanshal Pass is just as high as Rohtang Pass (3,900m above sea level) and remains snow-covered most of the time of the year.

 Even though the town of Rohru (which is only about 50km from Chanshal Pass) is one of the major towns in Himachal, anything that’s East of Rohru remains pretty much remote.

-A trip to Chanshal Pass would mean that you will be driving on some of the narrowest and steepest roads you have ever been on, with many dirt trail patches and a lot of slush (especially during monsoon months) to make it interesting.
+A trip to Pabbar Valley would moreover mean that you will be driving on some of the narrowest and steepest roads you have ever been on, with many dirt-trail patches and a lot of slush (especially during monsoon months) to make it interesting.
 It was no less an adventure for me as a Sach Pass bike road trip for most motorcyclists in India.

-How To Get To Chanshal Pass
+Delhi To Chanshal Pass

 If you’re coming in a bus, just like my friend did, you can find a direct bus to Rohru (from New Delhi) that starts from New Delhi sometime in the evening and drops you in Rohru in the afternoon.
 From Rohru, you will have to break the journey and find transport to Chirgaon, which is another big town.
 From Chirgaon, get a bus to Larot.